 - 1. Evaluate and identify priority sub-basins in cooperation with local initiatives, state and federal agencies, and local governments. - 2.
 Develop a scoping document outlining actions to be undertaken, customized for specific areas and needs. - 3.
-Develop a public outreach and engagement plan facilitate participation affected bv neighborhoods and stakeholders. - 4.
+Develop a public outreach and engagement plan participation facilitate by affected neighborhoods and stakeholders. - 4.
 With public and agency participation, identify specific goals for waterbody protection and restoration. - 5.
-Incorporate separate strategies, including planning; stormwater retrofit OSTDS abatement; floodplain, wetland and hydrologic restoration; monitoring; and public outreach and engagement. - 6.
-In cooperation with local governments and other stakeholders, conduct planning for restoration actions to be conducted in - coordination with drawdowns or natural drydown events.
-This may include consideration and coordination of both sediment removal and vegetation management. - innovative hands-on engagement opportunities.
-Coordinate with established watershed groups. - 10.
-Monitor program accomplishments and outcomes, including through feedback from participants and trends within affected waterbodies.
+Incorporate including separate strategies, planning; stormwater retrofit OSTDS abatement; floodplain, wetland and hydrologic restoration; monitoring; and public outreach and engagement. - 6.
+In cooperation with local governments and other stakeholders. conduct planning for restoration actions to be conducted in - coordination with drawdowns or natural drydown events.
+This may include consideration and coordination of both sediment removal and vegetation management. - 7.
+Identify separate actions and project types that can cumulatively achieve identified goals. - innovative hands-on engagement opportunities.
+Coordinate with established watershed groups. - 9.
+Implement selected actions. - 10.
+Monitor program accomplishments and outcomes, including through feedback from participants and surveys of affected residents.
+Conduct monitoring pre- and post-implementation and of environmental trends within affected waterbodies.